2CA: 1980s

 On 25 June 1982 the 2CA studio building was sold by Macquarie Broadcasting to Sydney-based Lewis Development Pty Ltd for $1.5 million to make way for a proposed hotel development.
-2CA manager John Martin announced the station would move to the other side of Northbourne Avenue to the first floor of Jolimont Centre, which was under construction, and be operational by January 1983 - the station's 50th year of continuous broadcasting.
+2CA manager John Martin announced the station would move to the other side of Northbourne Avenue to the first floor of the Jolimont Centre, which was under construction, and be operational by January 1983 – the station's 50th year of continuous broadcasting.
 The station would not move to its new home until March 1983.

+The station changed formats several times during the early 1980s.
+On 18 September 1983 at 10:53 am, 2CA changed format to an adult contemporary format, aimed at over-30s.
+2CA manager Ron Collins stated the week before the format change that there had been some justified criticism that 2CA and 2CC sounded very similar to listeners.
+Collins stated that the style would be slightly broader than that used by 2Day FM in Sydney.
+On 8 August 1984, the station's format changed again to a solid gold music format, under the title Solid Gold 2CA, after the resignation of former manager Ron Collins and the appointment of the then-new manager Mike Peterson a week before, focusing only on hits between 1963 and 1983.
+The format ended up being a success.

-In 1986 2CA went to air in stereo-AM from the new Mitchell Transmitter site along with a new 5,000 watt Nautel Transmitter, using the STC valve transmitter as stand-by transmitter.
+On 1 February 1986, 2CA, as well as 2CC went to air in stereo-AM.
+2CA broadcast from the then-new Mitchell Transmitter site, after building it in January along with a new 5,000 watt Nautel Transmitter, using the STC valve transmitter as stand-by transmitter.
+On the same day, 2CA changed its news format, instead of broadcasting Macquarie network news from Sydney.
+2CA at the time, offered a service combining local, national and international news in a bulletin designed for Canberra listeners.